Nebula-Developer/Nebula-Developer/README.md

 # About Me
-I'm inspired by things that will change others.
-I look to live in a world where software can do anything, but also free and accessible to everyone.
+I look to live in a world where software can do anything, while being free and accessible to everyone.

 My site, [NebulaDev](https://nebuladev.net) holds all of my project's download links, information, and behind the scenes stuff that I am sure you will like.